dasch-swiss/dsp-tools/README.md

 # DSP-TOOLS - DaSCH Service Platform Tools

-dsp-tools is a command line tool that helps you to interact with the DaSCH Service Platform API.
+DSP-TOOLS is a command line tool that helps you to interact with the DaSCH Service Platform API.
 This document is intended for developers who want to work with the code of DSP-TOOLS.

 | Hint                                                                                                                                                       |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | If you are a normal user of DSP-TOOLS, consult the [end user documentation](https://docs.dasch.swiss/latest/DSP-TOOLS) instead of this technical document. |

+## Quick start

+If you want to work on the code of DSP-TOOLS, you first have to do a `make install`, which will install poetry, install the dependencies into a virtual environment, and make an editable installation of DSP-TOOLS.
+More details are described below.